The Young Messiah: Plot

 Seven-year-old Jesus is playing in Alexandria with his cousins when the bully Eliezer beats Jesus and then turns to his female cousin.
 Satan throws an apple before Eliezer and he falls to his death.
 Satan turns the crowd against Jesus and they accuse him of cursing Eliezer.
 His mother Mary saves him from the mob but as he and his cousins hide in the house they ask Jesus to repeat with Eliezer the act he showed them previously: bringing a dead bird to life.

 Jesus sneaks out of the house and into Eliezer's home where preparations are being made for his disemboweling and burial.
-When Jesus raises Eliezer from the dead the boy resumes beating Jesus.
+When Jesus resurrects Eliezer, the boy resumes beating Jesus.
 Eliezer's parents ask Joseph, Jesus and Mary to leave Alexandria saying "Seven years is more than enough".

-Joseph tells Mary and his extended family that he had a dream and it is time to return to Israel because Herod is dead.
+Joseph tells Mary and his extended family that he had a dream and it is time to return to Israel because Herod the Great is dead.
 Mary insists on returning to Nazareth instead of Bethlehem.
 The family departs.

 On the road to Nazareth, Jesus's uncle Cleopas is growing more unwell, coughing; Jesus says he cannot heal him because he has been asked not to.
 As the family rests Jesus walks into an ambush of rebel Jews waiting for a passing Roman cavalry.
 One of the rebels tries to shoo Jesus away.
 This rebel pushes Jesus out of harm's way and sacrifices his own life.
 One of the Centurions saves Jesus from one of the Roman soldiers.

 Jesus runs back to his family to find Cleopas delirious by the river Jordan.
 Jesus cannot resist and moves to heal him.
 The news spreads and reaches the new Jewish King who orders his Roman Centurion to find the boy healer and execute him.

 Jesus and the family encounter a man raping a woman by the roadside.
 The lady knifes the attacker and kills him.
 Joseph and Cleopas bury the rapist, and the victim joins the family on their road to Nazareth.
 They see crucifixions of Jewish rebels.